 Sapling adds Spend transfers and Output transfers to the transparent and JoinSplit transfers present in Sprout.
-The net value of Spend transfers minus Output transfers in a transaction is called the Sapling balancing value, measured in zatoshi as a signed integer $v^{balanceSapling}$.
+The net value of Spend transfers minus Output transfers in a transaction is called the Sapling balancing value, measured in zatoshi as a signed integer $v^{\text{balanceSapling}}$.

-$v^{balanceSapling}$ is encoded in a transaction as the field valueBalanceSapling.
-For a v4 transaction, $v^{balanceSapling}$ is always explicitly encoded.
-Transaction fields are described in § 7.1 transaction transact
+v^{balanceSapling} is encoded in a transaction as the field valueBalanceSapling.
+For a v4 transaction, v^{balanceSapling} is always explicitly encoded.
+Transaction fields are described in § 7.1 'Transaction Encoding and Consensus' on p.
+88.

 A positive Sapling balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
 A negative Sapling balancing value does the reverse.
-As a result, positive $v^{balanceSapling}$ is treated like an input to the transparent transaction value pool, whereas negative $v^{balanceSapling}$ is treated like an output from that pool.
+As a result, positive v^{balanceSapling} is treated like an input to the transparent transaction value pool, whereas negative v^{balanceSapling} is treated like an output from that pool.